-Activities in Wetlands - The State of Vermont protects wetlands which provide significant functions and values and also protects a buffer zone directly adjacent to significant wetlands (50 feet for Class II).
+The State of Vermont protects wetlands which provide significant functions and values and also protects a buffer zone directly adjacent to significant wetlands (50 feet for Class II).
 Wetlands in Vermont are classified as Class I, II, or III based off of the functions and values which they provide.
 Class I and Class II wetlands are protected by the Vermont Wetland Rules.
 Any activity within a Class I or II wetland or buffer zone which is not exempt or considered an "allowed use" under the Vermont Wetland Rules requires a permit.

 Under Section 401(a)(1) of the Clean Water Act (33 USC § 1341), states have the authority to review and approve, condition, waive, or deny water quality certification for any activity that is subject to a Federal permit or license and may result in a discharge to waters of the United States.
 In Vermont, Section 401 Water Quality Certification applications are reviewed to determine if the activity will comply with the Vermont Water Quality Standards and any other requirements of state law.
 A federal license or permit may not be granted if certification has been denied.